“In his house at R’lyeh dead Cthulhu waits dreaming”H.P. Lovecraft, The Call of Cthulhu

 |Sheath Material: Glass-reinforced Nylon|

-A Staple of the EDC Community
+A Staple in the EDC Community

 Designed by Alan Folts, the knives of the minimalist family are purpose-built for utility.